Minee-Liane-Choi/MineeChoiLab/_posts/2024-05-01-issue14-NewMember.md

 tags: BRePAIR
 ---

 We wholeheartedly welcome Yuchae Lee as a new addition to Team {{ site.team }}.
-She has come on board as a research associate with us, and will play important roles in various research projects we are currently working on.
+She has come on board as a research associate with us for now, and will play important roles in various research projects we are currently working on.

 {%
   include figure.html